 The MAST diagnostic measures 3 MeV protons produced in d(d,p)t fusion reactions between fast ions and thermal deuterons in the plasma core.
+(As discussed below, protons are also produced in beam-beam and thermonuclear reactions.)
 The emitted protons escape the tokamak on curved orbits, pass through a collimating structure, and are detected.
 Conceptually, the calculation is analogous to calculation of the weight function of a neutron spectrometer but there are complications.
-Unlike with neutrons, photons, or neutrals, the "sightlines" are curved trajectories that depend upon the proton velocity; the orbit curvature also alters the solid angle accepted by the collimator.
-A further complication is that the energy of the emitted proton depends upon the velocities of the reactants and the direction of emission, so the "sightline" itself depends upon the reaction kinematics, with the consequence that different proton energies probe different phase-space volumes.
+Unlike with neutrons, photons, or neutrals, the 'sightlines' are curved trajectories that depend upon the proton velocity; the orbit curvature also alters the solid angle accepted by the collimator.
+A further complication is that the energy of the emitted proton depends upon the velocities of the reactants and the direction of emission, so the 'sightline' itself depends upon the reaction kinematics, with the consequence that different proton energies probe different volumes in both velocity and configuration space.
 Because the d-d reaction is anisotropic, the reaction probability also depends upon these velocities.

 The presented algorithm takes all of these complications into account.
 Section 2 provides an overview of the approach.
-Section 3 explains how to compute the effective solid angle of the curved "sightlines" that are accepted by the collimating structure.
-Calculation of the rate of relevant d-d reactions involves two steps: the basic reaction rate (Sec.
-4.1) and determination of the portion of the fast-ion population that produces a proton with the measured energy and trajectory (Sec.
-4.2).
-The computational approach adopted to calculate these weight functions is described in Sec.
-5, followed by verification of the calculations in Sec.
-6. Section 7 contains formulas for velocity-space and orbit weight functions and shows an example for a MAST detector.
-Conclusions appear in Sec.
-8.
+Section 3 explains how to compute the effective solid angle of the curved 'sightlines' that are accepted by the collimating structure.
+Calculation of the rate of relevant d-d reactions involves two steps: the basic reaction rate (section 4.1) and determination of the portion of the fast-ion population that produces a proton with the measured energy and trajectory (section 4.2).
+The computational approach adopted to calculate these weight functions is described in section 5, followed by verification of the calculations in section 6.
+Section 7 contains formulas for velocity-space and orbit weight functions and shows an example for a MAST detector.
+Conclusions appear in section 8.

-2 Formulation of the problem
+2. Formulation of the problem

-If the signal-to-noise ratio of the instrument permits, the measured quantity is an energyresolved count rate at the detector.
+If the signal-to-noise ratio of the instrument permits, the measured quantity is an energy-resolved count rate at the detector.
 We express the d-d reaction in standard nuclear physics notation 2(1,3)4, where particle 2 is the thermal deuterium, particle 1 is the fast ion, particle 3 is the 3-MeV proton, and particle 4 is the triton.
 Our concern is the d(d,p)t reaction so $m_1 = m_2 = 2m_p$, $m_3 = m_p$ and $m_4 = 3m_p$, with m_p the proton mass.
-The measured energy-resolved count rate is $C(E_3, \Delta E{bin})$, where E_3 is the proton energy and ΔE{bin} is the energy resolution of the measurement.
+The measured energy-resolved count rate is $C(E_3, \Delta E{\text{bin}})$, where E_3 is the proton energy and ΔE{bin} is the energy resolution of the measurement.